Jack Irish: Series 1: Blind Faith (2016)

-Series 2: Last Rite (2018)
+Series 2: Last Rites (2018)

 The second series of Jack Irish was written by Andrew Knight, playwright Matt Cameron, Elise McCredie and Andrew Anastasios, and directed by Mark Joffe, Kriv Stenders and Fiona Banks.
 A foreign student studying in Australia passes away after she is fatally hit by a bus in Melbourne's CBD.
 Irish, together with his partner in crime Cam Delray, must investigate the suspicious circumstances surrounding her death, including the potential for a stalker who may have been following her.